pjotrp/guix-notes/WORKFLOW.md

 guix package -i cwltool -p ~/opt/cwl
 ```

+Note that I am setting a Guix profile in ~/opt/cwl.
+This profile
+contains symbolic links to all relevant tools installed by GNU Guix
+with that command.

-Now to run the tool you need to set the paths etc. with
+Now to run the tool you need to set the paths etc. with the convenience
+script

 ```sh
 . ~/opt/cwl/etc/profile